jonidelv/generator-create-redux-app/README.md

 npm uninstall reselect --save
 ```
 **Note**<br>
-If you do this generating a container with a selector feature
-will throw an error because it needs reselect to work.
+If you uninstall reselect, generating a container with a selector feature from the command line (`npm run generate`) will throw an error.

 ## Recompose